STAMP-project/dspot/README.md

 testSrc=src/test/java
 #java version used
 javaVersion=8
-#filter used to amplify specific test cases
-filter=example.*
 #path to the output folder
 outputDirectory=target/trash/
 # Constant amount of additional time to allow a test to run for